-The provider had suitable insurance in place for the centre as required by the regulations.
+The provider had ensured that appropriate insurance arrangements were in place for the centre.

 Regulation 23: Governance and management

 There was a clear management structure in place which identified the lines of accountability and authority.
 There were effective monitoring systems in place.
 The management team showed that they were actively involved and aware of all aspects of this service.